 - Salt – I use regular table salt to bring out a well-rounded flavor in this tofu filling.

 - Nori – Get dried, roasted seaweed sheets at Asian stores or international aisles in supermarkets.
 The more expensive the nori is, the better quality and flavour it will have.
-Store it in an airtight container or sealed bag since nori goes stale quickly after opening.

 - Avocado – Ensure to use ripe avocados, which can be determined by gently pressing the skin, and if it yields to slight pressure, it is ready to be consumed.